-The UAV was flown between 300 and 500 m above the ground level.
-It covered an area of about 15-20 km2 with about 15-20 cm ground sampling distance (GSD) in one single flight mission (Table 2).
+The UAV was flown between 300 and 500 m above ground level.
+It covered an area of about 15-20 km2 with about 15- 20 cm ground sampling distance (GSD) in one single flight mission (Table 2).
 Repeated adjacent photographs were kept for at least 85 % endlap and 50 % sidelap.
-The GPS location of the acquired image is recorded on the auto-pilot log.
-Each UAV flight missions took about 90 min.
-On average 13 ground control points (GCP) per survey and 11 check points (CKP) were measured in the field to control and verify the quality of the datasets (Fig. 6c).
-The GCP are pre-existing or painted benchmarks on the ground.
-The CKP are permanent features such as bricks with patterns, road sign and zebra crossing.
-The GCP and CKP coordinates were measured by Virtual Base Station (VBS) RTK GPS and RTK GPS at least 3 times each.
-The mean vertical error and the root mean square are 1.5 cm and 4.2 cm, respectively.
+The GPS location of the acquired image is recorded in the autopilot log.
+Each UAV flight mission took about 90 min.
+On average 13 ground control points (GCPs) per survey and 11 checkpoints (CKPs) were measured in the field to control and verify the quality of the datasets (Fig. 6c).
+The GCPs are preexisting or painted benchmarks on the ground.
+The CKPs are permanent features such as bricks with patterns, road signs and crosswalks.
+The GCP and CKP coordinates were measured by virtual base station (VBS) RTK GPS and RTK GPS at least 3 times each.
+The mean vertical error and the root mean square are 1.5 and 4.2 cm, respectively.